-Many whales, dolphins, and porpoises only live in particular areas and only at certain times of the year.
-These areas and times also depend on the sea conditions, the weather, and how much food there is in an area.
+Many whales, dolphins, and porpoises only live in particular areas and at certain times of the year.
+These areas and times also depend on the sea conditions, the weather, and how much food there is in a room.

-This does mean that it is getting easier to predict where you can see certain species.
+This means it is easier to predict where to see specific species.
 Some dolphins are known to swim in certain areas at the same time every day.
-With a little preparation, your chances of seeing the animals you want to view can increase.
+With a bit of preparation, your chances of seeing the animals you want to view can increase.

 How To Choose A Whale-Watching Operator